MaxGschwandtner/Probability-Calculator/README.md

 # Probability-Calculator
-A simple tool for working with probapilistic calculations
+A simple tool for working with probabilistic calculations.